 Special Needs Care is available on a case-by-case basis.
-The Multidisciplinary Inclusion Action Team (MIAT) is a multidisciplinary group that explores installation child care and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations, or behavioral/ psychological conditions.
-The team determines child care and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
+The Multidisciplinary Inclusion Action Team (MIAT) consists of the child's family/parents and program professionals who work together to determine the best possible care option for their child/youth with a behavior concern or medical diagnosis.
+The team explores child care and youth supervision options to include children and considers feasibility of program accommodations and availability of services to support child/youth individual needs.
 Parent participation is crucial to the success of the MIAT.
 Every effort is made to accommodate children/youth with special needs.

-To ensure the safety and well-being of children with special needs, parents should alert their child's program or the Parent Central Services Office clerk to any special needs, health conditions, and/or medications or services the child may require while in care.
+To ensure the safety and well-being of children with special needs, parents should alert their child's program or Parent Central Services to any special needs, health conditions, and/or medications or services the child may require while in care.
+It is also recommended that parents include this information when requesting care on MilitaryChildCare.com.